fagah/sejen-deduplication/README.md

 All the rows with the same cluster id are duplicates that the python library dedupe found.
 YOu will likely notice a few duplicates that were not caught.
 That's because we need a more robust training set with more examples of duplicate records.

-<big>For more information consult the excellent site https://dedupe.io/ from which we borrowed heavily.
-All the credit goes to the makers of this excellent open-source machine learning library!</big>
+For more information consult the excellent site https://dedupe.io/ from which we borrowed heavily.
+All the credit goes to the makers of this excellent open-source machine learning library.